 The two initiatives USDA mentions can help address this issue.

-AIM for Climate was initiated at the COP26 in 2021 by the US and UAE.
-The initiative is aimed at positioning agriculture as a central element of the climate action, which is part of the commitment of the President Biden’s administration for a “whole-of-government” approach in terms of the climate crisis.
+AIM for Climate was initiated at the COP26 in 2021 by the United States and United Arab Emirates.
+The initiative is aimed at positioning agriculture as a central element of climate action, which is part of the commitment of President Biden’s administration to a “whole-of-government” approach in terms of the climate crisis.

 The Coalition for Sustainable Productivity Growth was launched in 2021 and is aimed at accelerating the transition toward more sustainable food systems by using agriculture productivity growth “that optimizes agricultural sustainability across social, economic, and environmental dimensions.”

-BIO is one of AIM’s 50 non-governmental Knowledge Partners, and signed on to the Coalition for Sustainable Productivity Growth.
+BIO is one of AIM’s 50 non-governmental Knowledge Partners.
+BIO also signed on to the Coalition for Sustainable Productivity Growth.